samsungsamiio/samsungsami.io/source/sami/sami-documentation/oauth2-flow-examples.md

 Instead of redirecting, the mobile app extracts the access token from the above response.
 Then it uses the token to make API calls to SAMI until the token is revoked or expires.

 Please consult [Your first Android app](/sami/demos-tools/your-first-android-app.html) and [iOS app demo](https://github.com/samsungsamiio/sami-ios-demo) for specific examples of using the Implicit method.

+The mobile app can refresh the token if the token expires.
+Please see [Refresh a token](/sami/sami-documentation/authentication.html#refresh-a-token) for more details.

 ## Mobile applications with back-end servers